mbasso/asm-dom/README.md

 ## Roadmap

 asm-dom aims to be even more powerful with [GC / DOM / Web API Integration](http://webassembly.org/docs/gc/).
-Unfortunately this is a future feature 🦄, so, we have to be patient and wait a little.
+Unfortunately this is a future feature 🦄, so, we have to be patient and wait a bit.

 ## Change Log